Skinny Pumpkin Pie Cheesecake [Recipe]

 - 1 tsp vanilla flavored stevia

 - 1/4 tsp ground nutmeg

 - 1/4 tsp ground ginger

 - 1 tsp vanilla extract

-- For the crust, add the graham crackers to a food processor and pulse into a fine flour.
+- Add the graham crackers to a food processor and pulse into a fine flour.

 - Transfer the graham crackers to a mixing bowl and add the regular stevia.
 Next add in the butter and milk and mix until completely incorporated.

-- For the filling, in a large mixing bowl, beat the cream cheese and greek yogurt until smooth.
+- In a large mixing bowl, beat the cream cheese and greek yogurt until smooth.
 Mix in the pumpkin puree and vanilla flavored stevia drops.
 Next add the egg white and mix until just incorporated.
 Finally add the cornstarch, cinnamon, nutmeg, ginger and vanilla.

 - Cool your cheesecake completely to room temperature before removing the outside of the tin and covering with plastic wrap.
 Chill for at least 3 hours before serving.
 I put mine in the freezer for a couple hours before transferring to the fridge as I was rushed for time!

 I’d love to hear how your cheesecake turns out or whether you make any changes to your recipe to make this even tastier!